trOnk12/rijksmusem/documentation/README.md

 ## AdManager interface
 ### prepare

 You call this method to begin to cycle through the ads in the AdManager.
 This method ensures that the player is starting to buffer enough data so that ad playing starts smoothly.
-Upon calling this method the first ad starts loading.
-The SDK will trigger **_PreparingForPlay_** event informing your app that buffering has begun for the ad.
-Once buffering is done, **_ReadyForPlay_** event for the first ad will be triggered.
+Upon calling this method the ads start loading.
+The SDK will trigger **_PreparingForPlay_** event informing your app that buffering has begun for a specific ad.
+Once buffering is done, **_ReadyForPlay_** event for the ad will be triggered.

 ### play